Under Maintenance

 The Answer

 It looks like Jones can rule the heavyweight division until he retires.
 That may be an overreaction, but I have no reason to believe otherwise at this point.
 As I said, if Jones begins to slow down with age, he could be caught.
 It is tough to predict when that day will come through.
 I also do not think that Jones will remain in the sport for a long time.
 If Jones can get through Miocic, he may retire.
-Overall, I think Jones will rule the division for a handful of fights, but I expect him to retire before he losses the belt.
+Overall, I think Jones will rule the division for a handful of fights, but I expect him to retire before he loses the belt.
 I will say, Miocic has the record with four heavyweight title defenses.
 Jones may attempt to surpass that mark which is very likely.

 CLICK HERE for more of our UFC/MMA content